 - 9.1.
-Prior to publishing the season's events schedule SCSC may, at the sole discretion of the SCSC Board of Directors, at a minimum select events to be held as the SCSC Spring Nationals, Summer Nationals, Fall Nationals, Winter Nationals, SCSC National Championship and SCSC World Championship. - 9.2.
-To be eligible for any championships, both owner and driver must be full members in good standing.
-"Single event" memberships are not eligible to participate in a championship event.
+Prior to publishing the season's events schedule SCSC may, at the sole discretion of the SCSC Board of Directors, at a minimum select events to be held as the SCSC Spring Nationals, Summer Nationals, Fall Nationals, Winter Nationals, SCSC National Championship and/or SCSC World Championship. - 9.2.
+To be eligible for any championships: - 9.2.1.
+Both owner and driver must be full members in good standing.
+"Single event" memberships are not eligible to participate in a championship event. - 9.2.2.
+Deferred to 2024.
+Boat or driver (dependent on class scoring system) must have competed in a minimum of two (2) prior events.
+Each individual day of racing constitutes one (1) event.
+Eligibility participation does not need to be contiguous.